ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 Kubernetes etcd stores state data, configuration data and meta data. `etcd` has a wait frunction which continiously monitor config and state, will notify kubernetes when there is a difference.

+### How kubernetes Identifies the Objects?
+Each object in your cluster has a `UID`, that is unique across our whole cluster and recognize these as resources of certain `kind` which kubernetes understand.

-### What are the different Object Kinds, kubernetes understand?
+### What are the different `object` Kinds, kubernetes understand?
 * Pods
 * Replica Sets
 * Services